shukriadams/whobrokethebuild/docs/dev.md

 Common has as few dependencies as possible to reduce potential for dependency version conflicts within plugins.

-## Daemon order
+## Worker order

-Wbtb handles build logic with a series of daemons.
+Wbtb handles build logic with a series of daemon workers.
 Each daemon is a process that runs on its own thread and processes a "stage" in the lifecycle of a build.
-A given daemon will process a given build or a child record of a build by reading the database for DaemonTask records.
+A given daemon will process a build by reading the database for DaemonTask records.
 Tasks are completed in order, and can be used to queue and track work.
 ---------------------------------------------------------
 0
 - build create daemon > runs unrestricted, not tied to any daemontasks. polls build server for new builds, writes those builds to db. creates.
 OUT : BuildEnd.